What Are The Risks Of Excessive Well Water With High Levels Of Perchlorate?

 Furthermore, the economic losses associated with well water contamination create significant challenges for agricultural communities.
 Farmers who rely on contaminated well water for irrigation may face financial difficulties, as they may need to invest in alternative water sources or treatments to ensure the safety and quality of their crops.
 Mitigating the impact on agriculture is crucial to support food security and sustainable farming practices.

-See also What Are The Risks Of Excessive Bromide In Well Water?
+See also What Are The Risks Of Excessive Algal Toxins In Well Water?

 Impact on Human Consumption